Air Force vs. Army NCAA Football Odds, Plays and Insights | November 6, 2021

 - Army has played seven games, with three wins against the spread.

-- The Black Knights have been underdogs by 2.5 points or more three times this year and have covered the spread twice.
+- The Black Knights have covered the spread twice this year when underdogs by 2.5 points or more (in three chances).

-- Army's games this season have gone over the point total four times in seven opportunities (57.1%).

-- When Army scores more than 16.8 points, it is 2-3 against the spread and 4-1 overall.
+- Army is 2-3 against the spread and 4-1 overall in games when it scores more than 16.8 points.

-- Army is 2-3 against the spread and 4-1 overall when the team picks up over 281.4 yards.
+- Army is 2-3 against the spread and 4-1 overall when the team amasses more than 281.4 yards.

-- The Black Knights have turned the ball over six times, five fewer times than the Falcons have forced turnovers (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.